hmatejx/AoC64/README.md

 ## Using the Helper Library

-The helpers are **fixed-capacity, array-backed** containers with no dynamic allocation and are thus C64-friendly.
+The helpers are **fixed-capacity, array-backed** containers with no dynamic allocation, making them C64-friendly.
 REU variants mirror the API but store their payload in REU memory and use the main memory for caching a single item.
 Before using the REU variants you must call `reu_init()` at least once and potentially initialize the base address for the structure structure to a non-zero address by calling  `.init(base_addr)`.

 ### Common conventions